Architecture¶

 FROM deployments d

-JOIN deployments_containers dc ON dc.deployments_id = d.id
+JOIN cve_rows ic ON ic.deployments_id = d.id

 LEFT JOIN image_component_v2 comp ON comp.id = ic.componentid

-The legacy join chain (image_cve_edges -> image_cves -> image_component_cve_edges) is incorrect for this schema.
-All queries must use the image_cves_v2 view.
+The legacy join chain (image_cve_edges -> image_cves -> image_component_cve_edges)

 Authentication Modes¶